maxwizardth/ReactProject/React/Day2_Project/ReadMe.md

 3. Hexadecimal2A
 4. Hexadecimal2B

-Hexadecimal1A:this was built using functional components with CSS without background pictures.
+**Hexadecimal1A:** this was built using functional components with CSS without background pictures.

-Hexadecimal1B: this was built using functional components with CSS without background
+**Hexadecimal1B:** this was built using functional components with CSS without background

-Hexadecimal2A: was built using functional components with CSS without background
+**Hexadecimal2A:** was built using functional components with CSS without background

-Hexadecimal2B: was built using functional components with CSS without background
+**Hexadecimal2B:** was built using functional components with CSS without background

 In summary you can build your app base on functional components or class components.